 Compared with donating cash, or selling your appreciated securities and contributing the after-tax proceeds, donating appreciated securities is a very tax-efficient means of gifting.
 You avoid paying capital gains tax on the profit of those securities and you can take a tax deduction for the full fair market value of your donation (subject to limitations).

-Qualified Charitable Distributions (QCDs) are distributions made from an Individual Retirement Account (IRA) directly to a qualified charity.
-Only individuals age 70½ and older are allowed to make QCDs as they count towards the taxpayer's Required Minimum Distribution (RMD).
-The maximum QCD amount is $100,000 per year.
+Qualified Charitable Distributions (“QCDs”) are distributions made from an Individual Retirement Account (“IRA”) directly to a qualified charity.
+QCDs are permitted for individuals age 70½ and older up to $100,000 in the calendar year 2023.

 When processing a QCD, the corresponding 1099 from your custodian will NOT list the distribution as a charitable contribution, thus it is incumbent upon you to notify your CPA that the distribution was a QCD.
 Note, QCDs cannot be made to a Donor-Advised Fund.